krisjuune/ccs-preferences/README.md

-# CCS siting preferences — CH/CN discrete choice experiment
+# CCS siting preferences — choice experiment in Switzerland and China

 Snakemake pipeline for a discrete choice experiment on public preferences for carbon capture and storage (CCS) site characteristics in Switzerland and